Long Branch, Fairfax County, Virginia

-Long Branch is a census-designated place in Fairfax County, Virginia, bordering the city of Fairfax.
+Long Branch is a census-designated place in Fairfax County, Virginia, United States, bordering the city of Fairfax.
 The population as of the 2010 census was 7,593.

 Geography

+Long Branch was first listed as a census designated place in the 2010 U.S. census.

 The CDP lies mainly in the watershed of Long Branch, an Accotink Creek tributary.
 The CDP is bounded by Guinea Road to the east, Braddock Road to the south, Little River Turnpike (Virginia State Route 236) to the north, the Fairfax city limits to the northwest, and Burke Station Road to the west.
 Neighboring census-designated places are Mantua to the north, Wakefield to the east, Burke to the south, Kings Park West to the southwest, and George Mason to the west.
 According to the U.S. Census Bureau, the Long Branch CDP has a total area of 6.4 sqkm, of which 0.03 sqkm, or 0.50%, is water.
 A larger version of the CDP was delineated in 1970 when the CDP had a population of 21,634 and a land area of 6.8 sqmi.

-W.T.
+C.G.
 Woodson High School, Frost Middle School, Olde Creek Elementary and Little Run Elementary are located here.